Skip to content

 When it came to hardness, alkalinity, TDS, and pH, there was no difference in the tap water and filtered water.
 Both samples contained fairly high levels of hardness, a pH of 7, and a TDS level of around 420.

 The purified bottled water had some differences.
 While it had the same low levels of iron, nitrates, and nitrites as the other two samples, the bottled water contained a bit more chlorine than the other samples.
-The bottle water also had a TDS of 001, a hardness level of 0, and a pH of 6.
+The bottled water also had a TDS of 001, a hardness level of 0, and a pH of 6.
 These were much different than the other samples.

 Related Post: Charcoal Water Purifying Experiment